2factorauth/twofactorauth/EXCLUSION.md

 possible, in as many environments as possible.
 Dynamic web filters can block websites based solely on the existence of keywords which could lead to this service being filtered for mentioning or linking out to categories of websites that web admins have deemed unacceptable for their domain.
-While we believe that every site should try to protect its users (which often includes enabling two factor authentication), we also believe that accessibility to this list for all has more value than listing every possible site and service.
+While we believe that every site should try to protect its users (which often includes enabling two-factor authentication), we also believe that accessibility to this list for all has more value than listing every possible site and service.

 If you want to make a copy (fork) of our site to list any of these sites you're welcome to do so as long as you comply